This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Learn to preserve fresh fruit and vegetables in homemade jellies, jams, chutneys, pickles, and more.
+Canning for beginners including ways to preserve fresh fruit and vegetables in homemade jellies, jams, chutneys, pickles, and more.
 Includes an introduction to water bath canning, pressure canning, and preparing food for preserving

 People have been preserving food for centuries.
 It was how our forefathers survived the winter when they no longer could harvest from their gardens.
 With modern technology, food preservation is not needed for most people-you can pick up almost any type of produce at your local grocery store.
 So, why bother to preserve your own?